opsone-ch/documentation/howto/varnish.rst

 Install Varnish
 ---------------

-In this example we use the `minimal example <../varnish.html#minimal-example>`__ which installs Varnish with some default settings.
+In this example we use the `minimal example <../varnish.html#minimal-example>`__ which installs Varnish with default settings.
 We install Varnish with the following `Custom JSON` :ref:`customjson_server`.

 .. code-block:: json